Best Scope for 223 Remington – Top 4 Optics in 2023

 3. UTG 3-12X44 30mm Compact Scope – Best for Long Range ShootingUTG 3-12X44 30mm

 I’ll be the first to admit that I’m typically skeptical of long-range claims, as more often than not, they usually have a hard time providing focal clarity at great distances.
-But in the case of the UTG 3-12X44 30mm Compact Scope, I’m happy to report that it lives up to the hype.
+However, when I compared the UTG to other scopes in its price range, its ability to maintain clarity at maximum magnification was notably superior.

-I was able to hit targets at extremely long ranges with ease.
-So if you’re looking for a long-range option, this is definitely one to consider.
+I was able to hit targets at long ranges with ease.
+During a shooting session, targets at 400 yards were sharp and easily identifiable, a feat not always achievable with scopes at this price point.
+So if you’re looking for a budget ong-range option, this is definitely one to consider.

 Admittedly, I was unable to clock any live targets in my field testing; nothing was active during my early morning scouting sessions.
 But based on the results I was able to achieve in paper punching, I have no doubt that this scope would perform just as well in the field.